-This resource may not be reprinted, in part of in whole, without the prior, express consent of Professional Solutions Insurance Company.
 If you would like to discuss a particular situation, please contact our risk management division at 1-888-336-2642 or riskmanagement@psicinsurance.com.
+This resource may not be reprinted, in part of in whole, without the prior, express consent of Professional Solutions.

 Information provided is offered solely for general information and educational purposes.
-It is not offered as, nor does it constitute, legal advice or opinion.
+It is not offered as, not does it constitute, legal advice or opinion.
 You should not act or rely upon this information without seeking the advice of an attorney.